DevExpress/devextreme-reactive/packages/dx-react-datagrid-bootstrap3/README.md

 - [GroupingPanel](../dx-react-datagrid/docs/reference/grouping-panel.md)
 - [PagingPanel](../dx-react-datagrid/docs/reference/paging-panel.md)

 Each plugin has properties with 'Template' postfix.
-Components passed to such a property are templates.
+Components passed to such properties are templates.

-Templates can be overridden by passing your own component or render function.
-In case you want to render a UI item with a built-in template, you can return undefined from you custom template.
+Templates can be overridden by passing your own component or rendering function.
+If you want to render a UI item with a built-in template, you can return `undefined` from you custom template.